 • Most Dynamic Basin: Norris is constantly evolving.
 Geysers and springs change rapidly, sometimes in just a few hours.
 Some features vanish, while new ones suddenly appear.

-If you're looking for a place showcasing Yellowstone's supervolcano's raw power, Norris Geyser Basin is it.
+If you're looking for a place showcasing Yellowstone's supervolcano's raw power, Norris Geyser Basin would be hands down our ultimate choice.

 Top Things to See at Norris Geyser Basin

-Norris Geyser Basin is divided into 2 main areas: Porcelain Basin and Back Basin.
-Each offers unique sights and experiences.
-Let me show you the highlights of both basins.
+Norris is divided into two main areas: Porcelain Basin and Back Basin.
+Each basin offers its own unique share of sights and experiences.
+Let us name just a few.

 Porcelain Basin

-Porcelain Basin is a dazzling, open area with a stark, otherworldly appearance.
+Porcelain Basin is a dazzling, open area that looks positively otherworldly.

-Its ground is white from silica deposits, and its pools shimmer in shades of green, blue, and yellow.
-It's also incredibly loud, with hissing vents and roaring steam.
+Its ground is white from silica deposits, with pools shimmering in various shades of green, blue, and yellow.
+It is loud, too -- hissing vents and roaring steams are all over the place!

-Here are the must-see features of Porcelain Basin.
+Here is a by no means exhaustive list of the must-see features of Porcelain Basin.

-Porcelain Springs: Sometimes full of water and the other times completely dry; these are dynamic and constantly changing springs.
-The colors of the water shift with the light, too, creating a unique picture every time of the day.
+Porcelain Springs: Sometimes full of water and some other times completely dry; these are dynamic and constantly changing springs.
+The colors of the water shift with the light, too, creating a unique picture every time you look at them.

-Hurricane Vent: This vent roars as it blasts steam, creating a deafening sound like standing next to a jet engine!
+Hurricane Vent: This vent roars as it blasts steam, creating a deafening sound we can only compare to a jet engine when you stand close enough (unrelated recommendation – Do not do that!)

 Whirligig Geyser: This geyser swirls and churns, spilling water into a runoff channel that glows orange and green from minerals and algae.